 I will be posting separate articles soon about the Application Form for this year and about the other required documents.
 Be sure to subscribe to my MEXT scholarship mailing list to be the first to know when those articles are posted!
 I will also send you a sample of the application form as a special thanks.

-- Application Form (Excel format from MEXT website)
+- Application Form with attached photograph (Fillable PDF format from MEXT website)

 As a special thanks to mailing list subscribers, I will send you a sample of the completed application form that you can use as a guide!

-- Placement Preference Form (Excel format from MEXT website)
+- Placement Preference Form (Fillable PDF format from MEXT website)